This Is What The Ideal LinkedIn Photo Looks Like (+ 6 Tips To Perfect Yours!)

 There is some serious internet stalking going on these days.

 I don’t mean the sinister kind; I mean the regular, everyday Googling kind.

 Have you ever looked up someone’s LinkedIn profile before you met them?
 A client?
 A future employer?
 A prospective employee?
-A whopping 7 million Australians use LinkedIn, which is the second most frequently used social network by Australians (after Facebook).
-So it’s probably not surprising that your LinkedIn profile is probably the first result people will find when they Google you.
+A whopping eight million Australians use LinkedIn, so it’s probably not surprising that your LinkedIn profile is probably the first result people will find when they Google you.
 Over 90% of employers use social media to recruit candidates, but even if you’re not actively looking for a job, you can’t afford to ignore your visual representation in the digital world.

 Your LinkedIn profile is a great way to take control of your business identity and personal brand.
 More than ever, it’s crucial to have a strong LinkedIn profile, as it’s often your best chance to make a good first impression.
 Having a LinkedIn photo makes your profile 14 times more likely to be viewed, but what is that photo saying about you?

 A study by Princeton University psychologists suggests it only takes a tenth of a second to form an impression based on a photo of a person.
 Even when participants had longer to study a photo, they didn’t significantly change their initial conclusions.

 Clearly then we’re all at the mercy of people's snap judgements for what our photos convey about our social and business skills.
 Yikes!

 So how do you convince people that you’re competent, capable and likeable through a photo?!

 There’s good news: researchers at Photofeeler, a profile photo testing tool, have done the hard yards for us.
 They analysed over 60,000 ratings of perceived competence, likeability and influence for over 800 profile photos, and here’s what they found: